-- 19. The USSR began at the same time to make full use of all the conventional techniques of diplomacy, trade, economic assistance and cultural relations in order to become accepted by Africans as a powerful, respectable and sympathetic friend.
-Between 1950 and 1952 a complete programme for penetrating Africa and for undermining the relations of the West with the African peoples was worked out and put into effect with great thoroughness.
-The broad strategy seems to be aimed, not at military conquest and only to a small extent at subversion by Communist parties; it concentrates rather on trying to detach the existing independent nations of Africa and the new countries which are emerging, from their economic and political ties with the West. - 20.
+- 19. The USSR began at the same time to make more use of all the conventional techniques of diplomacy, trade, economic assistance and cultural relations in order to become accepted by Africans as a powerful, respectable and sympathetic friend.
+From 1950, a complete programme for penetrating Africa and for undermining the relations of the West with the African peoples was worked out and put into effect with great thoroughness.
+The broad strategy seems to be aimed not at military conquest and only to a small extent at subversion by Communist parties; it concentrates rather on trying to detach the existing independent nations of Africa and the new countries which are emerging from their economic and political ties with the West. - 20.
 At the 20th Congress of the Russian Communist Party in February, 1958, Mr. Khrushchev declared that Africa had awakened and that the support of the colonial peoples' struggle for national liberation was one of the most topical and urgent problems and a principal aim of Soviet policy.
 Moukhitdinov, a member of the Praesidium of the Central Committee, aroused great enthusiasm at Al Azhar University in Cairo in September, when he announced the imminent collapse of the imperialist camp led by the United States and predicted that the countries of Africa would shortly conquer their freedom and their political independence.
-In October, Radio Peking hailed the birth of the Republic of Guinea with the words "Africa - the last line of defence of the imperialist world".
-The theme was bully re-stated at the 21st Congress in February, 1959.
+In October, Radio Peking hailed the birth of the Republic of Guinea with the words "Africa the last line of defence of the imperialist world".
+The theme was fully re-stated at the 21st Congress in February, 1959, and echoed in the same month Mr. Khrushchev's message to the Afro-Asian Youth Conference in Cairo.